navaddins/TinyMCEEditor-AL/README.md

 #### Can i create my own skin and add to package?

 Yes, you can make your own skin from [TinyMCE Skin tool](http://skin.tiny.cloud/t5/) and download the skin from TinyMCE Skin tool and save at "TinyMCEEditor AL\App\08_ControllAddin\TinyMCEEditor\skins" folder.
-And then rebuiold the package again.
+And then rebuild the package again.

 #### How can i set my own skin when i run from AL?